Medically reviewed by Drugs.com. Last updated on Sep 14, 2020.

 Hematologic & oncologic: Anemia, lymphocytopenia

-Neuromuscular & skeletal: Increased creatine phosphokinase
+Neuromuscular & skeletal: Increased creatine phosphokinase in blood specimen

 Renal: Increased serum creatinine